-The buttons on your Powerline adapter let you do the following:
+Use the buttons on your Powerline adapter to do the following:

 - Factory Reset button.
 Use the Factory Reset button to return your Powerline PassThru adapter to its factory default settings.
-Press the Factory Reset button for two seconds, and then release it. - Security button.
-Once the Powerline adapters are active, you can use the Security button to secure your Powerline network with a private encryption key.
-See Use the Security Button to Set the Encryption Key on page 14.
+Press the Factory Reset button for two seconds and release it. - Security button.
+After the Powerline adapters are active, you can use the Security button to secure your Powerline network with a private encryption key.
+See Use the Security Button to Set the Encryption Key on page 16. - Power On/Off switch.
+Use the Power On/Off switch to turn the device on and off.
+When this switch is in the Off position, the filtered AC socket still has power.